Your guide to choosing the most suitable Hybrid or Electric vehicle for you.

 - Less fuel efficient than other Hybrids - More modest reduction in CO2 emissions - Less cost-effective to run than other hybrid options

 Mild Hybrid vehicles currently available: All-New Kuga, Puma, Focus, Fiesta, Fiesta Sport Van, Transit Custom, Tourneo Custom and Transit

 Hybrid vehicles are those which combine a petrol engine with an electric motor to provide power.
 Typically, power can be switched between electric-only, which enables you to cover short distances emission-free, and Hybrid, which uses power from both sources simultaneously.
 Many modern vehicles can select the appropriate mode automatically, according to the driving conditions.
 When Hybrid mode is in use, part of the engine power is usually diverted to recharging the battery, again meaning that there’s no need to connect to a power supply in order to recharge

 - Reduced running costs and CO2 emissions - Better Benefit in Kind incentives than vehicles with combustion engines or Mild Hybrid powertrains - No need to plug into an external power supply - Depending on the model, you may be exempt from the London Congestion Charge

-- More expensive to buy than Mild Hybrids - All-electric range is very limited - Less economical at higher speeds than Plug-In Hybrids
+- More expensive to buy than Mild Hybrids - All-Electric range is limited - Less economical at higher speeds than Plug-In Hybrids

 Plug-in Hybrid models use a bigger and more powerful battery back to support the combustion engine, and as the name suggests, need to be plugged into a power supply in order to be recharged.
 The battery can support a higher electric-only driving range at low speeds – often plenty to complete the daily commute with zero emissions – and can even reach up to 80mph for short motorway journeys in electric mode.
 As such, they offer exceptional fuel economy and emissions figures, bringing running costs down significantly.